microsoft/pyright/docs/type-concepts-advanced.md

     return sum
 ```

-Notice that the type of variable `sum` is reported with asterisks (`*`).
-This indicates that internally the type checker is tracking the type as conditional.
+The type of variable `sum` is reported with a star (`*`).
+This indicates that internally the type checker is tracking the type as a “conditional” type.
 In this particular example, it indicates that `sum` is a `str` type if the parameter `value` is a `str` but is a `float` if `value` is a `float`.
 By tracking these conditional types, the type checker can verify that the return type is consistent with the return type `_StrOrFloat`.
+Conditional types are a form of _intersection_ type, and they are considered subtypes of both the concrete type and the type variable.

-### Inferred type of self and cls parameters
+### Inferred Type of “self” and “cls” Parameters

 When a type annotation for a method’s `self` or `cls` parameter is omitted, pyright will infer its type based on the class that contains the method.
 The inferred type is internally represented as a type variable that is bound to the class.